felixnyamweya/wpsso-schema-json-ld/readme.txt

 (2018/09/23) Removes duplicate JSON-LD scripts from the post content that have been added to the Schema CreativeWork markup under the "hasPart" or "mentions" property.

-= 1.31.0 =

-(2018/09/16) Added support for Schema scripts / blocks in Schema CreativeWork webpage content (Article, BlogPosting, etc.) added as a "hasPart" or "mentions" property (Pro version).